recursion-ninja/creation-kit-model-downloader/README.md

 Copy & paste the contents of the `creation-kit-model-downloader.js` file into the browser JavaScript console.

 *Note:* If this is your first time invoking the JavaScript console in your browser you may be prompted to assert you are confident in the action you're about to perform.
 Executing arbitray JavaScript code that you don't understand is a significant security risk.
-It's at this point you must deeply ponder whether you understand/trust this repositories code.
+It's at this point you must deeply ponder whether you understand/trust this repository's code.

 #### Step 5: